For Gerilyn Pinnow, every dollar that goes to treat her son’s autism is one less she’s able to save for her daughter’s college education.

 "No other family should have to go through that," she said in an interview Monday.

-Hawaii lawmakers continue to work out the details of Senate Bill 2054, which is being debated this week in a committee that would require insurance companies to cover applied behavioral analysis and other treatment options.
+Hawaii lawmakers continue to work out the details of Senate Bill 2054, which would require insurance companies to cover applied behavioral analysis and other treatment options.
 Applied behavioral analysis is widely viewed as the most effective treatment for autism spectrum disorders.

-But the Hawaii Medical Services Association, one of the state’s largest insurance companies, opposed the bill, saying it would be too expensive to provide the services.
+But the Hawaii Medical Service Association, one of the state’s largest insurance companies, opposed the bill, saying it would be too expensive to provide the services.

 Jennifer Diesman, vice president of government relations for the company, said in written testimony that a previous audit estimated it would cost $1 billion for Hawaii companies to provide treatment.
-Instead, Hawaii Medical Services Association asked for a cost study and informed the Legislature that its insurance plans would have to undergo a price adjustment if the bill passed.
+Instead, HMSA asked for a cost study and informed the Legislature that its insurance plans would have to undergo a price adjustment if the bill passed.

 "The Legislature should not adopt legislation mandating this coverage until it fully understands its financial impact," Diesman said.
 She declined to comment further.